 For loading this package, you have to write:

 The R package for data science, ROCR, is used to visualize the performance of scoring classifiers.
 This package is flexible and easy to use.
 Only three commands and default values for optional parameters are needed.
 This package is used to developing cutoff-parameterized 2D performance curves.
-In this package, there are several functions like prediction(), which is used to create prediction objects, performance() that is used to create performance objects, etc.
+In this package, there are several functions like prediction(), which are used to create prediction objects, performance() used to create performance objects, etc.

 This R package for data science provides automation of data exploration.
-This package used to scan and analyze each variable and visualize them.
+This package is used to scan and analyze each variable and visualize them.
 It is useful when the dataset is massive.
 So, the data analysis can extract the hidden knowledge of data efficiently and effortlessly.

 The package can be installed from CRAN directly using the below code:

 To load this R package, you have to write: